flowsnow/next-js-kloudvibe-front-end/content/pages/blog/aws.md

 thumb_image: images/12_thumb.jpg
 image: /images/aws-0fa99ff5.png
 ---
-## Whether you are looking to learn about AWS for your career or for your interest, I believe you will find this article helpful.
+#### Whether you are looking to learn about AWS for your career or for your interest, I believe you will find this article helpful.

-Let’s get Started!

 **Amazon Web Services (AWS)** is a secure cloud services platform, offering compute power, database storage, content delivery and other functionality to help businesses scale and grow.